Versal/course-statistics-api/README.md

 ### Session Creation

 User sessions include the SID needed to launch the Versal Course Player.
+User sessions have a 30-day lifetime.
+The session lifetime is refreshed with every use.

 #### Sample Request